SteveBarnett/Remixing/_thinking/the-book-of-five-rings.md

 notes: true
 ---

+(I ended up not enjoying this so much.I had just read [The Art of War](/thinking/the-art-of-war/), and TAoW's "Taking whole”, and real victory being victory over aggression is much more my style.)

+- Make your opponent flinch
+- Act decisively and intuitively
+- Keep pressing the advantafe
+- Avoid excess, in any direction
+- Every situation is workable

+## Gathered notes

+- “You should investigate this thoroughly”  - use your experience, be self-reliant
+- Consider yourself lightly; consider the world deeply
+- Do not complain or feel bitterly about yourself or others
+- **Learn skills that are useful at many times, for many things**
+- If you do not know others, it is difficult to understand yourself
+- **Going too far is the same as not going far enough**
+- **You cannot ignore rhythm in any of the arts and accomplishments**
+  - Discriminate thoroughly between the rhythm of success and the rhythm of failure
+- **Whether a stance is large or small, it should follow the circumstances and the advantage you wish to take**
+- It is essential to think that anything at all is an opportunity to cut him down (Me: every and any situation is workable)
+- **In the midst of the fight, if you are intent on making your opponent flinch, you will have already obtained the victory**
+- Suppress what your opponent might think of doing even before the first letter of the word could be pronounced
+- It is your primary consideration to not let them recover even a little

 ## Raw highlights

 Musashi wrote The Book of Five Rings at the end of his life as a guidebook for the disciples he had taught face-to-face